 This course will offer in-depth exploration of techniques and new ways to see, use, and interpret multiple materials.
 Students will create multi-directional compositions with a variety of materials, paint, images, found objects, and ink painting.
-Techniques will include collage, drawing, painting, assemblage, cutting, and pasting, etc. This course is designed to give students a wide variety of art making experiences and allows students to continue to explore various visual art forms and techniques through the elements and principals of art and design.
+Techniques will include collage, monotype printing, drawing, painting, mixing, assemblage, cutting, and pasting, etc. This course is designed to give students a wide variety of art making experiences and allows students to continue to explore various visual art forms and techniques through the elements and principles of art and design.
 Students will produce original artworks and learn skills and techniques associated with a variety of art media.
 Students will develop technical skills and personal style.
-Students will maintain a class notebook (bullet journal), art journal and a digital portfolio as requirements of the class.
+Both traditional and non-traditional approaches are taught.
+Many projects may include ordinary objects that can be transformed into creative works of art.